Insight alone hasn’t been enough.

 Rebeca Gilbert butterfly hug Faith-Based Somatic & EMDR Therapy for women

-As a trauma survivor, story-holder, and fellow human, I know what it’s like to grow up with messy layers—pain, abuse, religious trauma, chronic health issues.
+As a trauma survivor, holder of stories, and fellow human, I know what it’s like to grow up with messy layers—pain, abuse, religious trauma, chronic health issues.

 I’m committed to creating spaces where people can move toward healing at their own pace, in their own way.